 The death toll was originally reported as 36.
 However, you don’t have to be a forensic archaeologist to surmise that more than 36 people were killed.

-In December, The Washington Post reported, ”A team of forensic archaeologists who spent weeks using ground-penetrating radar at three sites in the city announced Monday night they found ‘anomalies’ consistent with mass graves that warrant further testing.”
+The Washington Post reports, ”A team of forensic archaeologists who spent weeks using ground-penetrating radar at three sites in the city announced Monday night they found ‘anomalies’ consistent with mass graves that warrant further testing.”

 The brutal massacre of 1921 and Black Wall Street was just one of many.
 Race massacres were commonplace and are blatantly (and purposefully) ignored in history books.